mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 ##### 36:32

 That is [emptiness](glossary#śūnyatā).
-And the second is “the marklessness of their emptiness”.
+And the second is “the marklessness of their emptiness.”

 If we say the original nature of existence is characterized by emptiness, immediately we don’t understand it.
-So, we create a psychic crack, and your consciousness works, and you think of it, analyze it, synthesize it – what emptiness is.
-That means, you are stuck in the realm of emptiness, in the realm of oneness.
+So, we create a psychic crack, and your consciousness works, and you think of it, analyze it, synthesize it: what emptiness is.
+That means, you are *stuck* in the realm of emptiness, in the realm of oneness.

 If you’re stuck in the oneness, it is not oneness, it is already two.
 Oneness is just one only, not two.
 If we say “The universe is one,” we say, “Yes; I understand it.”
 But that is already two.
 Do you understand? *[He laughs, and some people laugh.]*

 We say, “Yes, I understand.”
 “Yes, I understand” is *part* of oneness.
 But real oneness is not something you understand.
 Oneness is real activity, which allows you to show oneness from moment to moment.
 This is real oneness.
 So even though you say “I understand,” next moment, you don’t understand.
-Emptiness.
-“I studied for many many years about emptiness.
+[You say,] “I studied for many, many years about emptiness.
 I understand emptiness today.”
-Next day, someone asks me from a different angle about emptiness: “I don’t understand.”
+Next day, someone asks you from a different angle about emptiness: “I don’t understand.”

 We chant in Prajnaparamita, wisdom, and emptiness, or [impermanence](glossary#impermanence) – lots of terms, Buddhist terms.
 We understand it in a sense; from a certain angle, we understand pretty well.
 But it’s not *broad*.
 If someone asks us about it from a different angle we have never seen, we don’t understand it.
 So, even though you say “I understand emptiness,” it is not good enough, because still emptiness does not work in your daily living.
 So you’re pretty easily stuck in the realm of emptiness.
 At that time, emptiness is no longer emptiness.
 Emptiness is *something*.
 Already it’s not emptiness.
 [Emptiness](glossary#śūnyatā) is perfectly emptiness.
 Perfect emptiness is dynamical working.

 That is “the marklessness of their emptiness”.
 You cannot believe any form of emptiness you have understood.
 Finally, “the marklessness of their emptiness” means, formlessness.
 That means, concretely speaking, openness.
 Openness ... to manifest the original nature of existence, [emptiness].
-Openness to accommodate conditioned elements, conditioned situations; to work freely.
-Or, openness is *straightforwardness* toward the emptiness, toward the truth, constantly.
+Openness to accommodate to conditioned elements, conditioned situations.
+To work freely.
+Or, openness is *straightforwardness* toward emptiness, toward the truth, constantly.

 ##### 41:45